KevinDusange/2420test/README.md

 It will prompt you to enter the Token.
 Enter the token which you just created in the step above.
 Once completed it will show the token has been validated.
 This will grant doctl access to your DigitalOcean account.
 You are now ready to create a droplet on DigitalOcean using doctl.
 Before that, you will need to create a yaml file for initial cloud settings as you will need this file when creating the droplet.
 ## Step 3

-### Creating a cloud-init.yaml file
+### Creating a cloud-init file

 Cloud-init is an initialization tool that helps with the initial user setup and it will run during when during the boot of the Droplet.
+We will create a cloud-config.yaml file for the setup.